Green-Software-Foundation/if/src/if-run/builtins/time-converter/README.md

 ## Returns

-- `output-parameter`: the converted energy of the `input-parameter` with the parameter name defined by `output-parameter` in global config.
+- `output-parameter`: the converted energy of the `input-parameter` with the parameter name defined by `output-parameter` in config.

 ## Calculation